andy-guttridge/tails-up/README.md

 ### Page to indicate successful form submission

-A separate page opening in a new window to confirm successful submission of the registration form.
+A separate page opening in the same window to confirm successful submission of the registration form.

 <img src="read-me_media/thank_you.png" alt="Page indicating successful form submission" height="500" style="margin: 5px">